 Kim’s professional contributions have been recognized by her colleagues in education as evidenced by being selected as the 2014 Arizona Association for Gifted and Talented Administrator of the Year.
 Additionally, she was elected to serve locally, nationally and internationally in organizations that advocate for gifted students: Arizona Association for Gifted and Talented (2000-2008), National Association for Gifted Children (2003-2010) Diversity and Equity Committee, and Center for Talented Youth, Ireland Advisory Board (2014-present).

-Author of the new Naglieri General Ability Test: Quantitative.
+Co-author of the new Naglieri General Ability Tests–Quantitative.

 For further reading, please download the original report: Gentry, M., Gray, A., Whiting, G. W., Maeda, Y., & Pereira, N. (2019).
 Gifted Education in the United States: Laws, Access, Equity, and Missingness Across the Country by Locale, Title I School Status, and Race.

 Visit the Civil Rights Data Collection (CRDC) website to search for more information about your school or district :